ppj2dd/ppj2dd.github.io/_posts/2025-03-25-Outreachy-Onboarding-101.md

 ## 9. Preparing for the Unexpected: Stay Agile

 Flexibility is vital.
 If challenges arise:
-- **Communicate Promptly**: Inform your mentor or the Outreachy organizers about any issues.​
+- **Communicate Promptly**: Inform your mentor or the Outreachy organisers about any issues.​
-- **Seek Support**: Utilize community resources and don't shoulder burdens alone.​
+- **Seek Support**: Utilise community resources and don't shoulder burdens alone.​
 - **Adapt and Overcome**: Embrace challenges as opportunities for growth.​

 ![An image depicting resilience, like a sprouting plant through concrete](https://github.com/user-attachments/assets/408cc3dc-c107-4468-ab0a-118402337c00)